bhtucker/perceptron_viz/readme.md

 This app uses core python's hash function to convert characters into 11 digit numbers, which are then the learning space for the perceptron's 11-weight model.

-At the moment you get a VowelPerceptron just for importing the module:
+At the moment you get a VowelPerceptron `vp` just for importing the module `voweler`:

 ```
 In [8]: voweler.vp.to_vec('h')